Scott Gration: Military career

 Upon graduating from Rutgers, his "low draft number" motivated him to join the United States Air Force in September 1974.
 While serving, he "sometimes took leaves of absence to work on village projects in Uganda and elsewhere."
 After initial pilot training, Gration trained as an instructor, and instructed trainees on both the T-38 and F-5, reaching the rank of captain.
 In 1980, he worked for two years as an F-5 instructor pilot with the Kenya Air Force, following which he was selected as a White House Fellow and spent a year assisting Dr. Hans Mark, the Deputy Administrator of NASA.

 Returning to flight service, he trained on the F-16, and then spent two years as an instructor and flight commander, being promoted to major.
 In December 1985 he was posted to USAF Headquarters in Washington to advise on international political and military affairs in the Office of Regional Plans and Policy.
 During this time, he received a Master of Arts in National Security Studies from Georgetown University.

-From January 1988 he attended the Armed Forces Staff College for six months, then was promoted to lieutenant colonel and appointed to a staff position in 6th Allied Tactical Air Force in Izmir, Turkey.
+From January 1988 he attended the Armed Forces Staff College for six months, then was promoted to lieutenant colonel and appointed to a staff position in 6th Allied Tactical Air Force in İzmir, Turkey.
 In September 1990, he returned to flying service, as an instructor pilot and operations officer for the 512th Fighter Squadron, and in August 1991 he was appointed Chief of Safety for the 86th Fighter Wing, both based at Ramstein AB, Germany.
 During this period, he also flew combat missions supporting Operation Provide Comfort.

 From June 1992 he spent a year studying at the National War College, followed by two years of staff duties in Washington, including a six-month period as an executive officer to the Chief of Staff of the Air Force, and as a planner for the National Security Council.